Mark Roberts (streaker)

-On May 21, 2003, in the 2003 UEFA Cup Final at the Estadio Olímpico de Sevilla, Spain, before the start of the match between Celtic Scotland and Porto Portugal, he ran into the center of the field disguised as a referee, presented the referee with a red card, then completely undressed, revealing the words "GoldenPalaceCasino.com Click here" on his back (as part of an advertising deal) while in this state for a few seconds, he picked up the ball and made a slalom pass to the gate protected by Vítor Baía, struck at them (the goalkeeper deflected the blow), after which he was detained by security.
+On 21 May 2003, in the 2003 UEFA Cup Final at the Estadio Olímpico de Sevilla, Spain, before the start of the match between Celtic FC and FC Porto, he ran onto the center of the field disguised as a referee, presented the referee with a red card, then completely undressed, revealing the words "GoldenPalaceCasino.com Click here" on his back (as part of an advertising deal).
+While in this state for a few seconds, he picked up the ball and made a slalom pass to the gate, protected by Vítor Baía.
+Roberts struck at him, but the goalkeeper deflected the blow.
+Afterwards, Roberts was detained by security.
 A year earlier, he managed to score a goal against Hans-Jörg Butt in the 2002 UEFA Champions League Final, and also did a somersault through the net in the final of the men's singles tennis tournament Wimbledon.
-In 2000, he "participated" in one of Anna Kournikova's matches also at Wimbledon (women's singles 2000).
+In 2000, he "participated" in one of Anna Kournikova's matches, also at Wimbledon (women's singles 2000).

 Roberts planned to retire after streaking at the 2006 World Cup final at Berlin's Olympiastadion, but was stopped before entering the stadium.
-In 2007, Roberts ran out on the field of Wembley Stadium during the National Football League's first regular season game outside of North America between the Miami Dolphins and New York Giants.
+In 2007, Roberts ran out on the field at Wembley Stadium during the National Football League's first regular season game outside of North America between the Miami Dolphins and New York Giants.
 The next year, Roberts struck again during the final of the 2008 World Snooker Championship at the Crucible Theatre in Sheffield, England, just as he did at the Championship four years earlier.

 In March 2010 Roberts was seen sporting a cat-shaped mask over his genitals at Crufts.

 In 2011, artist Benedikt Dichgans hired Roberts to streak at the Turner Prize awarding ceremony at Tate Britain, but he was tackled by police while only partially on stage, and was arrested.

 He was featured in the 2011 Banksy-produced documentary, The Antics Roadshow.
-In 2013, he was subject of the Channel 4 documentary Streak!
+In 2013, he was the subject of the Channel 4 documentary Streak!
 The Man Who Can't Keep His Clothes On.
 In the programme, he announced his forthcoming retirement, but not before one last streak.